therealdilan/cappucino/README.md

-# Cappucino
+# Cappuccino

- Cappucino is a completely useless, live web render, letting you write HTML, CSS and JavaScript and watch it render in (almost) realtime.
+ Cappuccino is a completely useless, live web render, letting you write HTML, CSS and JavaScript and watch it render in (almost) realtime.

  I plan to add more features soon to actually make it seem like a worthwhile project, such as local savings, providing CSS styles, downloading as HTML files etc.